Mayhew Cabin: Restoration

 In 2005 the Mayhew Cabin was restored and the site began operating as a non-profit foundation.
 The foundation acquired a new museum space in 2010 just to the west of the Mayhew Cabin.
 The foundation also maintains on the site an historic Mt.
 Zion AME Church, one of the first black congregations established west of the Missouri River.

+In 2019, flooding damaged the 20-acre site and it was closed to the public.
+Since then, the board of directors has been fundraising to restore the site and reopen the grounds.